 Disability Support Services

-If you have documented learning or physical disabilities and will need accommodations for your classes, you will need to submit the Request for Disability Support Services to the Assistant Dean for Student Services, Public Health and Professional Degree Programs.
+If you have documented learning or physical disabilities and will need accommodations for your classes, you will need to submit the Request for Disability Support Services to the Associate Director of Student Programs & Affairs, Public Health and Professional Degree Programs.

 Tufts University is committed to taking steps to ensuring and improving physical and technological access on campus.
 If you would like to report a physical or technological barrier which restricts any person's access to campus facilities at any Tufts campus, please use this form provided by the Student Accessibility Services Office: Report a Physical or Online Barrier.

 Tufts University issues all bills through our online system, eBill.
 You will be contacted via email by the Health Sciences Bursar’s Office once your eBill account has been activated and your bill has been posted.